Gardener's ramblings: March

 Gardener Anna Tolfree takes you through the triumphs and tribulations of her latest work in March at Stowe in this behind the scenes blog.

 Spring is here!
 I remember writing once saying that March was my favourite month and describing how everything in the garden starts waking up this month and how much I enjoy it.
-Well it’s the 1 of March today and as I’m writing it’s currently (not kidding) a blizzard of snow outside with a temperature of at least – 4c and 40mph winds.
+Well it’s the first of March today and as I’m writing it’s currently (not kidding) a blizzard of snow outside with a temperature of at least –4 centigrade and 40mph winds.
 It couldn’t feel further from feeling like the start of spring today.

 These sustained cold temperatures will really test not just us gardeners but also our plants.
 Normally with very cold frosty days during winter we worry about our plants that are in pots as they can get frozen very easily.
 The frost causes the water in plant cells to freeze, damaging the cell wall.
 Frost-damaged plants are easy to spot; their growth becomes limp, blackened and distorted.
 Evergreen plants often turn brown.